siralam/AndroidSampleApp/README.md

 - Use Android Compose for UI
 - Light and Dark themes
 - Caching data in Repository
+- Implement a linter
+- Implement CI using Circle CI

 ## Preparation before build